lastlink/docs-1/administrator-guide/installation.md

   * mbstring

 > **Optional Enhancement:** Installing *Imagick* adds thumbnail support for TIFF, PSD, and PDF files

+* _*Note*_: Any other web server could be supported, but unfortunately we don't have any official configuration and you are welcome to contribute to any web servers configuration.

 ## Server Preparation
 1. Check that your server meets the [requirements](/administrator-guide/installation.md#requirements) above